SUU Seal (for official use only)

 3. All other Disabilities – three (3) years

-2. Requests for Accommodations should be submitted no later than eight (8) weeks prior to the beginning of the term for which an Accommodation is being sought.
-Requests that are submitted within less than eight (8) weeks will be evaluated as quickly as possible.
-The University is not responsible for delayed services when requests are not submitted within the expected time frame.
+2. Requests for Accommodations should be submitted as early as possible.
+Accommodations that require coordination with third-party resources, such as sign language interpreters, should be requested at least two months prior to the start of the semester for which an Accommodation is being sought..
+Requests will be evaluated as quickly as possible.
+However, the University is not responsible for delayed services when requests are not submitted within a reasonable time frame.

 3. Review of Requests and Authorization

-1. Initial Review of Request by the Coordinator
+1. Initial Review of Request by the DRC staff

 1. All requests are considered on a case-by-case basis.
 Because Accommodation needs may change over time or require adaptation due to new learning environments (e.g. course-specific expectations, new technology, regulatory change, etc.), prior history of Accommodation does not warrant the continued provision of the same or similar Accommodation.

-2. The Coordinator considers the following elements of each request when determining whether the student needs Accommodation and the reasonableness of Accommodation:
+2. The DRC staff considers the following elements of each request when determining whether the student needs Accommodation and the reasonableness of Accommodation:

 1. The recommendation for Accommodation by a qualified healthcare provider is supported by evidence that clearly demonstrates a limitation of one or more major life activities that must be addressed for the student to succeed in an educational setting.